rotexhawk/Javascript-Practice/README.md

 # Javascript-Practice

-These practice excersices intentionally skips browser quirks and security issues etc, so a begginer user can easily follow them.
+These excersices intentionally skip browser quirks and security issues etc, so a begginer user can easily follow them.
 Please don't implement them on production environment.

 ### Calculator